Jiffy Corn Muffin Mix

 wire basket of cornbread muffins

-A lot of people serve this easy peasy recipe as a great side dish alongside a bowl of chili.
+A lot of people serve this easy peasy jiffy cornbread mix recipe as a great side dish alongside a bowl of some sort of chili dish.
 However, it tastes great with breakfast or all on its own too.
 Here are my favorite serving suggestions.

 Soups and stews are an obvious choice.
 Cabbage soup, broccoli cheddar soup and chicken noodle soup are among my favorites.
 As is white chicken chili and Skyline Chili, although it typically is served with white bread and not cornbread.

-But it can also pair nicely with nearly any meal like our famous Marry Me Chicken, Mississippi Pot Roast or Baked Chicken Thighs.
+But it can also pair nicely with nearly any meal like our famous Marry Me Chicken Recipe, Mississippi Pot Roast or Baked Chicken Thighs.
+Serve it with your next holiday meal.

 glass bowl of dry jiffy cornbread muffin mix